CraigChat/craig.chat/docs/privacy/README.md

 Craig does not have access to any individual's real name, address, financial information or similar, unless they've chosen to, for example, use their real name as their Discord username or otherwise provide it directly to Craig.
 Like most web sites, all Craig web services log the IP addresses of all users, for the purpose of identifying and preventing malicious use.
 Craig does not collect any information on any person who does not speak in a recorded channel, use any Craig commands, or participate in a recording through the Craig webapp.

+### Third Party Data
 If you link Craig with any other service, Craig will collect the information necessary to interact with that service.
 In the case of Google Drive, Microsoft OneDrive and Patreon, this includes your email address, your real name, and file metadata.
 This information is not retained if you unlink these services.
+The exception to this is Patreon information, which is gathered from Patreon in order to deliver benefits to patrons when their Discord account is linked via Patreon.
+Patreon information is removed when the user is no longer a patron of Craig.
+Craig's maintainers will not share, disclose, or sell information from these services to any third party.

 ## Your Rights
 Excluding the provisions set forth in this section, collected data may be kept indefinitely.
 Audio data and information pertaining to other speakers is normally kept only until the relevant recordings expire, but it is sometimes necessary to retain recordings and, with them, this information.